matt9527-marist/MyObsidianNotes/Machine Learning/Google Talk on Machine Learning.md

 ![[Pasted image 20250826171044.png]]
 Of course, we will use many more examples than just one data point (Socrates).
-Also, this is in English, but we can extend this princ
+Also, this is in English, but we can extend this principle to logic or other natural languages.
+This is the closest to the studies of computer scientists.